-San Francisco is still far from ending chronic homelessness, but we are confident we are headed in the right direction.
+There is no problem in San Francisco more vexing or more important than homelessness.
 Earlier this year, the Care Not Cash program was recognized as accomplishing the goals it set forth five years ago, proving that permanent housing can solve homelessness.
 San Francisco will continue to fight the battle of chronic homelessness and remain focused on placing homeless clients in permanent supportive housing.